 - 8 ounces water (and we all know that water is the same in ounces weight as it is in fluid ounces)

 Mix as usual.

-Then slowly stir (read use a spoon) in extra water to create a liquid soap.
+Then slowly stir (use a spoon) in extra water to create a liquid soap.

 Notes & Comments:

-If you can’t find suppliers locally, here are a few I have purchased from and really like:
+If you can’t find suppliers locally, there are a few I have purchased from and really like in my links section.